 It looks like the plan is to platoon Justin Smoak with Ryan Braun after the Brewers inked Smoak to a one-year deal with an option.

 NEEDS LEFT TO FILL

-Acquiring Luis Urías from the Padres was a significant start.
-Before that, the Brewers had needs everywhere on the infield except second base, where Keston Hiura is entrenched.
-The club opted to decline first baseman Eric Thames' club option and non-tendered third baseman Travis Shaw after a down year.
+The Brewers began the offseason with needs everywhere on the infield except second base, where Keston Hiura is entrenched.
+The club opted to decline first baseman Eric Thames' option and non-tendered third baseman Travis Shaw after a down year.
 Mike Moustakas is gone after signing a four-year deal with the rival Reds.
-President of baseball operations David Stearns and manager Craig Counsell have shown a willingness to be quite creative in terms of prioritizing offensive potential over defensive experience, so expect the club to continue casting a wide net.
+It’s possible that the Brewers will cobble together third base with some combination of players already acquired, including veterans Eric Sogard and Jedd Gyorko, as well as perhaps Luis Urías.
+But there is still room for a splashy addition here.

 Good luck finding the team that is not in the market for relief pitching during the offseason.
-The Brewers have one of the best closers in the game in Josh Hader and are optimistic about Corey Knebel's return from Tommy John surgery, but like every other team in baseball, they will sign some relief help this winter.
+The Brewers have one of the best closers in the game in Josh Hader and are optimistic about Corey Knebel's return from Tommy John surgery, but like every other team in baseball, they will continue looking for some relief help right up to Spring Training.

 Milwaukee parted with Minor League right-hander Adam Hill – MLB Pipeline’s No. 24 Brewers prospect – and a compensatory Draft pick for 27-year-old Narváez, who swings a potent bat but has work to do on defense.
 His .373 on-base percentage and .516 slugging percentage as a catcher led the American League and ranked second in the Major Leagues in 2019.
 His 22 home runs as a catcher ranked fourth in the AL and seventh in the Majors.